calum74/mandelbrot-qt/README.md

 - What is the smallest minibrot you can find?
 - Make sure to explore all the different regions.

-## Contributing to MandelbrotQt
+## Contributing to Mandelbrot-Qt

 Contributions are very welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for further information.

-If you just want to learn how it works, check out the [implementation notes](docs/implementation.md).
+If you just want to learn how it works, check out the [implementation notes](doc/implementation.md).